climberNeedEquipment/chill_pm/README.md

 # Chill PM (Chill Paper Maker)

 Welcome to **Chill PM**, an AI-driven agent that helps you create **delta-neutral yield farming strategies** across both centralized (CEX) and decentralized (DEX) exchanges.
-The goal is to optimize yield by combining real-time on-chain/off-chain data, historical metrics, and AI-driven portfolio recommendations—all while ensuring trust and security through AVS (Attestation/Validating Services) and TEE (Trusted Execution Environment) layers.
+The goal is to optimize yield by combining real-time on-chain/off-chain data, historical metrics, and AI-driven portfolio recommendations—all while ensuring trust and security through AVS (Autonomous Verifiable Services) layers.

 ---